Qoopi/portfolio/README.md

 # Personal Portfolio
-### Using HTML, CSS, and JavaScript Vite and Vercel
+### Using HTML, CSS, JavaScript, Vite and Vercel for deployment.